 Vulgar begins with a random seed number between 0 and 1 to 17 decimal places (10 to the power of 17 = 100 quadrillion).
 This number is then run through a formula that generates many many thousands of other random numbers. ("Pseudo"-random because, although there is nothing truly random about them (i.e. they are determined by an exact mathematical formula), every decimal number between 0 and 1 is equally likely to be produced, and there is no obvious pattern to the human eye.)

 These numbers are used to make tens of thousands of decisions about which phonemes to select to build words, and what grammar rules to generate based on pre-defined thresholds.
 The seed number of a language can also be used to retrieve its full version in the premium version.
-(Note, if you generate a language with custom phonemes, those same phonemes must be entered in the same order to get the output using a seed number).

 What does it generate?